sanjitk7/java-programming/inheritance/README.md

 6. properties of variable remains same

 ## Types of inheritance
-1) single inheritance
+1) single inheritance (check)
-2) multiple inheritance (not possible in java) - can be achieved using interface
+2) multiple inheritance (not possible in java) - diamond problem - can be achieved using interface (check)
-3) hybrid inheritance
+3) hierarchical inheritance
 4) hybrid inheritance
+5) multi-path inheritance
-5) multilevel inheritance  (not possible in java) - can be achieved using interface
+6) multilevel inheritance  (not possible in java) - can be achieved using interface

 ## Abstraction